quang-do-se/aws-certs/devops/tmp/study.md

 - `DynamoDB Streams` is integrated with `AWS Lambda` (only option) to create triggers - pieces of code that automatically respond to events in DynamoDB Streams.
   - Automatically Archive Items to S3 Using DynamoDB Time to Live (TTL) with AWS Lambda and Amazon Kinesis Firehose: https://aws.amazon.com/blogs/database/automatically-archive-items-to-s3-using-dynamodb-time-to-live-with-aws-lambda-and-amazon-kinesis-firehose/

+- `Local Secondary Indexes (LSI)` are created at the same time that you create a table.
+You cannot add a local secondary index to an existing table, nor can you delete any local secondary indexes that currently exist.

 ----------